reshmabidikar/slate/source/includes/_payment.md

 ### Remove tags from a payment

-Removes a list of tags attached to an invoice.
+Removes a list of tags attached to a payment.

 **HTTP Request**